Marine Corps Base Quantico draws people to Triangle

 Forest Park High teaches gaming, programming

 The Prince William County Public Schools district gets a Niche grade of A-minus, but none of the local public schools receive a grade higher than a B-plus.
-Children can stay in the community to take classes at Triangle Elementary School and Graham Park Middle School; each school is graded a B. Teens can go to B-plus-rated Forest Park High School, where students can study programming and gaming through the Center for Information Technology program.
+Children can stay in the neighborhood to take classes at Triangle Elementary School and Graham Park Middle School; each school is graded a B. Teens can go to B-plus-rated Forest Park High School, where students can study programming and gaming through the Center for Information Technology program.
 Triangle is also home to two private schools: St. Francis of Assisi Catholic School and Calvary Christian School.

 Living alongside I-95